angular/angular/aio/content/start/data.md

     There's no link to the new shipping component yet, but you can see its template in the preview pane by entering the URL its route specifies.
 The URL has the pattern: `https://getting-started.stackblitz.io/shipping` where the `getting-started.stackblitz.io` part may be different for your StackBlitz project.

-1. Modify the shipping component so it uses the cart service to retrieve shipping data via HTTP from the `shipping.json` file.
+1. Modify the shipping component so that it uses the cart service to retrieve shipping data via HTTP from the `shipping.json` file.

     1. Import the cart service.